elkowar/eww/README.md

 ## Contribewwting

-If you want to contribute anything, like adding new widgets, features, or subcommands (Including sample configs), you should definitely do so.
+If you want to contribute anything, like adding new widgets, features, or subcommands (including sample configs), you should definitely do so.

 ### Steps
 1. Fork this repository